 Alternatives

-A curated list of party and tabletop games for players who love Mafia-style social deduction.
+A curated list of party and tabletop games for players who love Werewolf-style social deduction.

-Love the lying, bluffing, and dramatic reveals of Mafia?
+Love the lying, bluffing, and dramatic reveals of Werewolf?
 Here are the best social deduction games that scratch the same itch — from quick 10-minute rounds to deep multi-hour experiences.

 Quick Games (10–20 minutes)